owlet42/kubeflow-docs/docs/user-guide/training-pytorchjob.rst

 Introduction
 ============

-``PyTorchJob`` is a training operator in Kubeflow that allows you to run distributed PyTorch jobs on Kubernetes clusters.
+``PyTorchJob`` is a training operator in vSphere Enterprise Kubeflow.
+It allows you to run distributed PyTorch jobs on Kubernetes clusters.
 It provides a PyTorch-specific implementation of the Kubernetes Operator pattern, which automates the management of PyTorch training jobs.

-With ``PyTorchJob``, you can define and manage PyTorch jobs as Kubernetes custom resources.
-The operator will then manage the creation, scaling, and deletion of the resources necessary to run the job.
+With ``PyTorchJob``, you define and manage PyTorch jobs as Kubernetes custom resources.
+The operator will then manage the creation, scaling, and deletion of the resources needed to run the job.
 This includes creating pods for PyTorch workers, launching PyTorch distributed training, and managing checkpoints.

 ``PyTorchJob`` supports a range of PyTorch configurations, including single-node and multi-node distributed training, automatic and manual scaling, and more.
 Additionally, it supports a range of storage backends for storing training data, including local storage, NFS, and cloud storage solutions like Amazon S3 or Google Cloud Storage.